irisli/html-paper/README.md

 HTML Paper
 =========

 HTML Paper is a lightweight template for making printable documents in HTML.
 It currently supports native printing on Chrome, and the printed result looks almost the same as when viewed through the browser.
-The template has the benefits of a PDF file can do with the simplicity of HTML and CSS.
+The template can make pdf-like documents with the simplicity of HTML and CSS.

 ## Demo
 Make sure to see the print preview of the page by pressing Print in your browser.